 Re-use is to be reported in aggregate for each ISIN across the whole of the reporting party (that is, for the same LEI).
-If the reporting entity is a branch in the EU of a non-EU entity (which means that they share the same LEI), the branch only is subject to SFTR and should report the re-use of collateral posted by the branch (SFTR Article 2(d)(ii) in repos which are "effected in the course of operations of a branch".
-However, re-use should not be reported by a branch if the collateral is taken in transactions booked with the parenthead office entity or under collateral arrangements securing transactions booked with the parenthead office.
-In practice, this may mean that the EU branches of non-EU parties do not have to report re-use at all.
+If the reporting entity is a branch in the EU of a non-EU entity (which means that they share the same LEI), or of a branch in the UK of a non-UK entity, the branch only is subject to SFTR and should report the re-use of collateral posted by the branch (SFTR Article 2(d)(ii) in repos which are "effected in the course of operations of a branch".
+However, re-use should not be reported by a branch if the collateral is taken in transactions booked with the head office entity or under collateral arrangements securing transactions booked with the head office.147 In practice, this may mean that the EU branches of non-EU parties or of a branch in the UK of a non-UK entity do not have to report re-use at all.
 See recommendation 1.3.

-If it has been decided that a branch in the EU of a non-EU entity will report SFTs and re-use, as recommended above, the branch will have to collect data on those SFTs in which it has been involved.
-If re-use is also being reported in the jurisdiction of the head office, the re-use reported by the branch should be carved out of the re-use reported by the head office in order to meet the FSB's objective of avoiding double-counting between different jurisdictions by attributing SFTs to the "local" jurisdiction (this requirement would apply in the case of branches in the EU of UK entities and vice versa).
+If it has been decided that a branch in the EU of a non-EU entity or of a branch in the UK of a non-UK entity will report SFTs and re-use, as recommended above, the branch will have to collect data on those SFTs in which it has been involved.
+If re-use is also being reported in the jurisdiction of the head office, the re-use reported by the branch should be carved out of the re-use reported by the head office in order to meet the FSB's objective of avoiding double-counting between different jurisdictions by attributing SFTs to the "local" jurisdiction.

-If there is more than one branch in the EU of a non-EU entity and these branches do not all have their own LEIs, their individual re-use reports will share the same Table 2, field 3, Reporting Counterparty, and Table 2, field 10, Entity Responsible for the Report (which are the unique fields for re-use reports) and would therefore over-write each other at the trade repository.
+If there is more than one branch in the EU of a non-EU entity or of a branch in the UK of a non-UK entity and these branches do not all have their own LEIs, their individual re-use reports will share the same Table 2, field 3, Reporting Counterparty, and Table 2, field 10, Entity Responsible for the Report (which are the unique fields for re-use reports) and would therefore over-write each other at the trade repository.
 In this case, the branches would have to submit an aggregated re-use report.

-If a branch in the EU of a non-EU entity is involved in arranging repos which are included in a portfolio which is collateralized on a net exposure basis along with repos arranged and executed by its non-EU head office, it is not possible to measure the collateral allocated solely to the repos in which the branch was involved.
+If a branch in the EU of a non-EU entity or of a branch in the UK of a non-UK entity is involved in arranging repos which are included in a portfolio which is collateralized on a net exposure basis along with repos arranged and executed by its non-EU or its non-UK head office, it is not possible to measure the collateral allocated solely to the repos in which the branch was involved.
 It would be incorrect for the branch to report the net collateral for the whole portfolio.
 Moreover, where repos are part of a portfolio collateralized on a net exposure basis along with repos arranged and executed by its head office, it can be argued that the portfolio as a whole is being managed by the head office.
-In this case, therefore, it is recommended that the branch should not report any re-use in respect of the repos in which it was involved.
+In this case, therefore, it is recommended that the branch should not report any reuse in respect of the repos in which it was involved.